 While content marketing can be a great way to generate leads, foster brand equity, promote authorship, improve customer service and increase client retention—all at a relatively low price—one piece of content cannot and should not attempt to accomplish all of those goals at once.

 You can even create multiple funnels based on personae: What kind of leads do I want to generate?
 Mid-market?
 Enterprise?
 What pain points is that particular job title feeling that we can address?

 Once you know your business goals for producing a piece of content, focus next on your medium.
 Ask yourself how best this message should be communicated.
 If you want to share a lot of data in an engaging way, consider an infographic.
 Got a complicated process or concept to explain?
 Try a video.
 The medium isn’t quite the message in this case, but it’s close.
 Chances are you have a lot of this material already in existence—it just needs to be repurposed.

 Content marketing above all should be responsive.
-Our Ask An SEO Expert video series is based entirely on questions from our community.
 Your content should be a solution to an actual problem, not a solution looking for a problem.

 As a company operating in a specific industry vertical, it’s important that your content is relevant to the business you’re in.
 A plumber should blog plumbing DIY tips.
 A realtor should produce home tour videos.
 An Internet retailer should create unique and engaging product descriptions.
 While content doesn’t have to be about your product or service per se, it should do two things:

 Creating a topic model is a great exercise: Just start with your industry keywords, and then branch out into everything that might be related.
 If you’re selling surfboards, you could explore recreation, swimming, beaches, travel, safety and even aquatic ecology.

 At the same time, it’s okay to take risks.
 You wouldn’t expect a travel medical insurance company to produce an infographic about how to survive a zombie apocalypse, but they did—and it became one of their most successful campaigns.